jlaaser/pogil-polymers/README.md

  - POGIL Activities for Polymer Chemistry and Polymer Physics are intended for use in upper-level undergraduate or introductory graduate-level  courses in polymer science.
 These activities currently most closely track the presentation of material in Polymer Chemistry, 2nd Ed., by Paul C. Hiemenz and Timothy P. Lodge, but can easily be adapted for use with other textbooks.

  - This collection is a work in progress, and not all exercises have yet been evaluated in classroom use.
+A summary of the current revision status of each activity is included in the Release Notes, below.

-Every effort will be made to correct outstanding errors in these materials as they are found.
+ - Every effort will be made to correct outstanding errors in these materials as they are found.
 However, if you find an issue that needs to be fixed, please create an issue in the GitHub issue tracker for this project: https://github.com/jlaaser/pogil-polymers/issues

  - Contributions are welcome!
 If you have an idea for a new exercise or want to improve an existing one, please post your suggestion in the issue tracker (above) or send me an email (below) so that we can coordinate.